-To the unfamiliar, Groundhog Day is perhaps one of America’s weirdest traditions.
+To the unfamiliar, Groundhog Day is perhaps one of America’s quirkiest traditions.
 Every Feb.
-2, people wait for a large, furry rodent to see his shadow and then we predict the weather based on the animal’s actions.
+2, people wait for a large, furry rodent to see his shadow, and then predict the weather based on the animal’s actions.
 This year, Punxsutawney Phil did not see his shadow, citing calls of an early spring.

 But the winter holiday has a long history rooted in everything from early Christian traditions in Europe to 19th century American newspapers.
 Here is everything you need to know about how Groundhog Day got its start.

 The idea of Groundhog Day comes from an ancient Christian celebration known as Candlemas Day, which marked the midpoint between the winter solstice and the spring equinox, according to the National Centers for Environmental Information.
 On Candlemas Day, clergy would bless candles needed for winter and distribute them to the people, the Punxsutawney Groundhog Club’s website says.
 Superstition held that if the day was sunny and clear, people could expect a long, rough winter, but if the sky was cloudy, warm weather would arrive soon.

 The Germans then expanded on this tradition, introducing the hedgehog to the mix.
 They believed, according to the Groundhog Day website, that if the sun appeared and the hedgehog saw his shadow, there would be six more weeks of bad weather, or a “Second Winter.”

 Many of Pennsylvania’s early settlers were German, and they brought this tradition with them, switching the hedgehog for the groundhog, which could be more easily found in their new home, according to the Punxsutawney site.
 Groundhogs, also called woodchucks, are large relatives of squirrels who hibernate during the winter in burrows, inspiring the seasonal tradition.